-12. The Special Use Permit (SUP) is valid for the life of the use provided it is acted upon within one year of approval.
-The SUP shall be deemed to have automatically lapsed if the uses permitted herein are discontinued for a period of one (1) year.

-- 13. Revegetation of disturbed areas shall occur within one growing season with a seed mix that avoids the use of aggressive grasses.
+- 12. The Special Use Permit (SUP) is valid for the life of the use provided it is acted upon within one year of approval.
+The SUP shall be deemed to have automatically lapsed if the uses permitted herein are discontinued for a period of one (1) year. - 13.
+Revegetation of disturbed areas shall occur within one growing season with a seed mix that avoids the use of aggressive grasses.
 See the Colorado State University Extension Office for appropriate grass seed mixes. - 14.
-The fence surrounding the site shall be repaired within 1 year of approval of this SUP, and shall be maintained indefinitely therafter to prevent livestock intrusion onto the site. - 15.
+A fence shall be erected within 1 year of approval of this SUP between the site and the adjacent agricultural land, and shall be maintained indefinitely therafter to prevent livestock intrusion onto the site. - 15.
 The proposed site plan is conceptual and indicates the need for setback variances to construct the proposed improvements.
 Prior to issuance, any required variances shall be obtained.

-Phippsburg WWTP Ownership Map
+Milner WWTP Ownership Map